Auto Insurance Fraud

 - P. v.
 S.L.: As an accountant for a nationwide private air transportation company, the defendant supposedly embezzled over $125,000 from that business.
 Prosecutors charged her with several felony embezzlement counts.
 Challenging some of the documentation which the alleged victim provided in support of its claims, the defense negotiated a disposition which permitted the defendant to receive PROBATION with electronic monitoring, while only having to pay $25,000 in restitution.

 - U.S. v.
-C.V.: The defendant was the office manager for several health clinics which allegedly defrauded the government and several health insurance companies of over $42,000,000 dollars.
+C.V.: The defendant was the office manager for several health clinics that allegedly defrauded the government and several health insurance companies of over $42,000,000 dollars.
 The United States Attorney named her as a principal conspirator in a multi-count indictment.
 After litigating numerous pre-trial motions, the defense eventually negotiated a disposition for approximately 22 months of TIME SERVED.

 - U.S. v.
-J.T.: The defendant owned an international trading company which allegedly smuggled millions of dollars in illegal products into the United States from China and faced federal smuggling charges.
+J.T.: The defendant owned an international trading company that allegedly smuggled millions of dollars in illegal products into the United States from China and faced federal smuggling charges.
 The defense negotiated a settlement of the case which allowed the defendant to serve only six months in a prison camp.

 - U.S. v.
 R.D.: An attorney was indicted for mail and wire fraud in federal court after filing an insurance claim for his yacht which he claimed had been destroyed by pirates in the Mediterranean Sea.
 Convicted at trial, the defendant hired Mr. Dudley for sentencing.
 At the sentencing hearing, Attorney Dudley persuaded the court to impose a prison term significantly less than that which both the government and the PSR had recommended.
 In the process, however, the court rejected the defense contention that a two-point upward guideline adjustment did not apply.
 The court of appeals later agreed with that argument and REVERSED the defendant’s sentence.
 A subsequent resentencing resulted in the defendant’s prison term being reduced.